 The Retrofit Tax Deduction provides residents an opportunity to get a tax break when mitigating their homes or businesses. you can deduct up to $3,000 or 50% of the cost of the work, whichever is less on your State taxes.
 Here is the actual language from 2016 Alabama Form 40 Booklet (Page 16).

 Mitigation Programs and Other Incentives- Florida Wind Insurance Savings Calculator provides homeowners a way to calculate insurance savings based on home features or planned upgrades or added mitigation measures.

-FORTIFIED Discounts - Georgia Underwriting Association Mitigation Program specifies insurance discounts for FORTIFIED construction the State and how to qualify.
+FORTIFIED Discounts - Georgia Underwriting Association Mitigation Program specifies insurance discounts for FORTIFIED construction in the State and how to qualify.

 Mitigation Programs and Other Incentives- Louisiana Residential Property Storm Mitigation Incentives Insurance premium discounts when a homeowner builds or retro ts a structure to comply with the Louisiana State Uniform Construction

 Tax Credits- Homeowners can save up to $5,000 or half the costs of home retrofits, whichever is less.
 This includes FORTIFIED and other construction retrofits the state of Louisiana recognizes.
 (Page 7).